skx/assembler/README.md

 Supported registers only include `rax`, `rbx`, `rcx`, and `rdx`.
 Zero other registers are supported.
 No other instructions are supported.

-We have zero support for control-flow, nor do we allow labels, or compiler directives.
-Printing a simple string is beyond us ..
+We have zero support for control-flow, or compiler directives.

+There is support for storing fixed-data within our program, and locating that.
+See [hello.asm](hello.asm) for an example of that.

 ## Example